 Imaging Document Consumer initiates a Retrieve Imaging Document Set.
-The response to the Retrieve Document Set provides the image manifest and includes a) the Retrieve Location UID identifying the Imaging Document Source, b) the document unique Ids identifying the imaging documents within the Imaging Document Source c) list of one or more DICOM transfer syntax UIDs, d) Study Instance UID, e) Series Instance UID f) the homeCommunityId attribute.
-The Imaging Document Consumer specifies these parameters in its Retrieve Imaging Document Set transaction to the Initiating Imaging Gateway.
+The request includes a) the repositoryUniqueId identifying the Imaging Document Source, b) the documentUniqueIds identifying the imaging documents (DICOM SOP Instance UIDs) within the Imaging Document Source c) list of one or more DICOM transfer syntax UIDs, d) Study Instance UID, e) Series Instance UID f) the homeCommunityId attribute.
+The Imaging Document Consumer specifies these parameters in its Retrieve Imaging Document Set transaction to the Initiating Imaging 5525 Gateway.

 Initiating Imaging Gateway processes Retrieve Imaging Document Set - The Initiating Imaging Gateway determines which Responding Imaging Gateways to contact by using the homeCommunityId to obtain the Web Services endpoint of the Responding Imaging Gateway.

-The Retrieve Imaging Document Set may contain more than one unique homeCommunityId so the Initiating Imaging Gateway may have to initiate requests to more than one Responding Imaging Gateway, and consolidate the results.
+The Retrieve Imaging Document Set may contain more than one unique homeCommunityId so

+- 5530 the Initiating Imaging Gateway may have to initiate requests to more than one Responding Imaging Gateway, and consolidate the results.
 The Initiating Imaging Gateway specifies the homeCommunityId in the Cross Gateway Retrieve Imaging Document Set transaction.
-The homeCommunityId identifies the community associated with the Responding Imaging Gateway.

-Responding Imaging Gateway processes Cross Gateway Retrieve Imaging Document Set - The Responding Imaging Gateway within an XDS Affinity Domain processes the Cross Gateway Retrieve Imaging Document Set initiating a Retrieve Imaging Document Set transaction to the Imaging Document Source identified by the Retrieve Location UID within the request.
-If the Cross Gateway Retrieve Imaging Document Set requests multiple documents with different Retrieve Location UIDs, the Responding Imaging Gateway will contact multiple Imaging Document Sources and consolidate the responses.
+The homeCommunityId identifies the community associated with the Responding Imaging Gateway. - Responding Imaging Gateway processes Cross Gateway Retrieve Imaging Document Set The 5535 Responding Imaging Gateway within an XDS Affinity Domain processes the Cross Gateway Retrieve Imaging Document Set request by initiating a Retrieve Imaging Document Set transaction to the Imaging Document Source identified by the repositoryUniqueId within the request.
+If the Cross Gateway Retrieve Imaging Document Set requests multiple documents with different repositoryUniqueIds, the Responding Imaging Gateway will contact multiple Imaging 5540 Document Sources and consolidate the responses.